sporto/planetproto/readme.md

 Most guides / tutorials start explaining JavaScript objects by going directly to ‘__constructor functions__’, this workshop is different, it starts simple by explaining prototype chains and building from there.

-**Please read the exercises thoroughly and obey all conditions, they are there to help you learn!**
+**Please read the exercises thoroughly and follow all conditions, they are there to help you learn!**

+## What you will learn

+- What are prototypes chains
+- Message delegation in a prototype chain
+- What are function constructors
+- What are function prototypes and how to work with them

 ## Installation & Update